sam-kmn/sam-kmn/README.md

 # Hi, I’m Sam! 😀

-### My name is Samuel Kamiński
+## My name is Samuel Kamiński
-I am a 22 years old, self-taught, beginner front-end developer from Poland 🇵🇱.
-Programming is my main hobby which I have been progressively developing for months.
+I am a beginner Front-end Developer and programming is my main hobby which I have been progressively developing for about a year.
+I try to devote every free moment to learning, because it is my passion and a way to spend my time in a pleasant and productive way.
-So far I have no professional experience in programming, however I am looking forward to good collaboration in the future!
+I am a person who can perfectly adapt to the environment and quickly assimilates knowledge.
+I am very good at both individual and team work.
+Patience, creativity and self-control are undoubtedly my big advantages.

 ## [👁 Take a look, at one of my projects](https://talkabout.netlify.app/)